-- Formal lectures, seminars and workshops - ❖ A range of learning activities including: case studies, directed and independent study, group work tasks, problem and enquiry based learning, student debates both in class and in using the virtual learning environment (VLE Blackboard), role-play and skills simulation. - ❖ Use of the VLE to support student engagement with core learning and to point students to supplementary learning materials including contemporary journal articles, multimedia resources, use of online forums and other e-learning strategies. - Interactive workshops focused on the development of skills for social work practice including use of video-recordings, self and peer assessment and service user /carer and practitioner feedback of skills simulations - ❖ Voices of a range of stakeholders including service users and carers, current practitioners and managers across the welfare arena. - Tutorial support provided both by Personal Academic tutors and by Module Leaders, including the provision of assessment tutorials to prepare for assessment submission. - Students with diverse needs are supported both in practice and academic environments by a disability support lecturer and their academic tutor - The Dissertation allows students to demonstrate independent learning and research skills and offers an opportunity to critically appraise the evidence base of an aspect of professional practice relevant to social work - Practice learning placements in agency settings provide a dynamic opportunity for students to integrate academic knowledge, theory and research with practice learning and experience.
+- Formal lectures, seminars and workshops these include teacher-facilitated lecture and classroom activities as well as student-led seminars. - ❖ Use of a blended approach to teaching and learning most lectures will be delivered face-to-face within a classroom environment, with a small number being delivered via the virtual classroom. - ❖ A range of synchronous and asynchronous learning activities.
+Synchronous learning will involve both teacher and class working together in real time and can take place both in face-to-face teaching on campus or via virtual classrooms and other online platforms.
+Asynchronous learning will involve students engaging in teacher-directed study activities for example engaging with a video lecture and then participating in online discussion, undertaking guided reading ahead of class discussion which can be accessed by students on a flexible basis to suit their own schedules. - Other forms of teaching and learning will include case studies, directed and independent study, group work tasks, problem and enquiry-based learning, student debates both in class and in using the virtual learning environment (VLE Blackboard), role-play and skills simulation. - Interactive workshops focused on the development of skills for social work practice including use of video-recordings, self and peer assessment and service user /carer and practitioner feedback of skills simulations. - Voices of a range of stakeholders including service users and carers, current practitioners and managers across the welfare arena.

-- Protected learning time during practice learning, with students always being supernumerary (additional to core team) - Feedback provided verbally or in writing on all formative, summative and practice based assessments - Reflective assignments and opportunity to maintain PDP - Meeting of deadlines both in relation to academic and practice course components - Use of information technology to support casework in practice and learning and assessment in academic modules
+- Tutorial support provided both by Personal Academic tutors and by Module Leaders, including the provision of assessment tutorials to prepare for assessment submission.
+Students will meet with tutors for a minimum of three times a year to support and consolidate their learning and academic skills. - Students with diverse needs are supported both in practice and academic environments by a disability support lecturer and their academic tutor. - The Dissertation allows students to demonstrate independent learning and research skills and offers an opportunity to critically appraise the evidence base of an aspect of professional practice relevant to social work. - Practice learning placements in agency settings provide a dynamic opportunity for students to integrate academic knowledge, theory and research with practice learning and experience. - Protected learning time during practice learning, with students always being supernumerary (additional to core team). - Feedback provided verbally or in writing on all formative, summative and practicebased assessments. - Reflective assignments and opportunity to maintain PDP. - Meeting of deadlines both in relation to academic and practice course components. - Use of information technology to support casework in practice and learning and assessment in academic modules.